Shortcuts

 Date Field Shortcuts

-These shortcuts are also mentioned above, but since date fields have so many, it is easier to see them as a group.
+These shortcuts are also mentioned above, but since date fields have so many of these, it is easier to see them as a group.

 Double-click